FREE Shipping on all orders! Shop Now

 Be Gradual With New Exercise Routines

-When switching up exercise routines, or getting back to the gym after a period of time off it’s important to ease into the exercise a bit rather than rush into a lot of new exercise all at once.
+When switching up exercise routines or getting back to the gym after a period of time off, it’s important to ease into the exercise a bit rather than rush into many new exercises all at once.

 Use Proper Footwear